Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 4. 50th High School Reunion

 My 50th high school reunion was held in September of 2012.
 I was unable to attend due to a work commitment in Thailand where I was teaching English as a Foreign Language (EFL.)
 My greetings were sent to my classmates, and they responded by sending me some pretty cool pictures and summaries of their life experiences after high school.
-Now I will be able to stay in contact with former old classmates.
+Now I will be able to stay in contact with some former old classmates.

 Attending a 30 or 50-year high school reunion can be a positive, enjoyable experience.
 It is a lot easier to arrange today with social networking sites like Facebook and Twitter.